ShrijithSM/ShrijithSM/README.md

 # 👋 Hey there!
-I'm Shrijith S Menon. :0
+I'm Shrijith S Menon

 Welcome to my GitHub profile!
 I’m an  AIML student, deeply interested in artificial intelligence, machine learning, and open-source contributions. :)
 ## 🌱 About Me